 How Are Accidents Caused by Tire Blowouts and How Can You Avoid Them?

 Tires are one of the most important parts of a vehicle, but often one of the most ignored.
 They require regular maintenance and replacement, but many drivers ignore those facts until they are too late.
 In 2017 alone, 738 traffic fatalities could be tied back to a tire blowout accident.
-Lives can be saved and injuries can be avoided when drivers are aware of the best ways to maintain their vehicles.
+Lives can be saved and injuries can be avoided when drivers are aware of the best ways to maintain their cars or motorcycles.

 According to the National Highway Traffic Safety Administration, only 19 percent of consumers inflate and check their tires properly.
 Statistics also show that 25 percent of cars have at least one significantly underinflated tire on a regular basis.
 Consumers can save money by caring properly for tires, as underinflated tires can reduce gas mileage and inflating them properly can save you up to 11 cents per gallon.